hellowac/mapnik-wiki-zh-cn/MacInstallationSource.md

 ## WARNING - this page is out of date
+If you're using homebrew, installing mapnik should be as simple as running: brew install mapnik.

 # Installing Mapnik on Mac OS X (build dependencies from source)